 6. Summary of comments or views not accepted and the reasons for not accepting them

-One public comment was received and is attached in the Citizen Participation link in the Administration section of the plan
+One public comment was received regarding a prior amendment and was attached in the Citizen Participation link in the Administration section of the plan when the amendment was published.